IT Staff Augmentation vs In-House Recruitment in 2025

 Full-time hiring involves salaries, benefits, training, and infrastructure expenses.

 Recruiting skilled developers through traditional tech hiring takes time, especially in competitive markets.
+Which is why many companies now rely on recruiting software to speed up and streamline the process.

 It’s harder to ramp teams up or down quickly without impacting operations or morale.